expo/expo/docs/pages/workflow/using-libraries.md

 ### Installing a Third-Party Library

-> We recommend always using `expo install` instead of `npm install` or `yarn add` directly because it allows `expo-cli` to pick a compatible version of a library when possible and also warn you about known incompatibilities.
+> We recommend always using `npx expo install` instead of `npm install` or `yarn add` directly because it allows `expo-cli` to pick a compatible version of a library when possible and also warn you about known incompatibilities.

 Once you have determined if the library is compatible, use `expo-cli` to install the package: